FrankObedi/FrankObedi/README.md

 ### Hi there 👋

-#### I'm Frank Obedi
+#### My name is Frank Obedi

-🙍‍♂️ I’m a software engineer specializing in test automation
+I’m a software engineer specializing in test automation

 **📧 Reach me:** [LinkedIn](https://www.linkedin.com/in/frankmobedi/)